• Latest

 Related: What Ashwagandha is Good for?
 Science-Backed Health Benefits

-Can the Insulin Plant Help Control diabetes?
+Can the Insulin Plant Help Control Diabetes?

 The leaves of this plant are what contain the insulin, and it is these leaves that are used to help control blood sugar levels.
 The leaves are believed to work by stimulating the pancreas to produce more insulin.
 The leaves can be consumed fresh, dried, or ground into a powder and then taken with a glass of water.